A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 The final numerical example investigates the thermomechanical coupling behavior of an Insulated Gate Bipolar Transistor (IGBT) module, which represents a critical component in power electronics applications.
 The multi-layer IGBT structure experiences significant thermal stresses due to material property mismatches, making thermal stress analysis essential for reliability assessment.
 Fig.~\ref{fig:igbt_model} illustrates the structural configuration of the IGBT model, comprising nine distinct layers from top to bottom: Al bonding wires, Al metallized layer, IGBT chip, chip solder layer, upper Cu layers, ceramic layer, lower Cu layer, substrate solder layer, and Cu baseplate.
 The geometric dimensions of each component are detailed in Table~\ref{tab:igbt_dimensions}, while the Al bonding wire geometry is shown in Fig.~\ref{fig:al_bonding_wire} with specific dimensions listed in Table~\ref{tab:al_wire_dimensions}.
 This complex multi-layer structure with curved bonding wire geometries presents an ideal test case for the FE-VE coupling methodology, where VEM's geometric flexibility effectively handles complex wire profiles while FEM efficiently manages regular substrate layers.

 Material parameters are assigned to each component as listed in Table~\ref{tab:igbt_materials}, which reveals significant variations in thermal and mechanical characteristics that contribute to complex thermomechanical interactions.
 The boundary conditions simulate realistic operating conditions: a heat flux of $q = 1000$ mW/mm$^2$ is applied to the upper surface of the IGBT chip to represent power dissipation during operation, the lower surface of the Cu baseplate is maintained at $T = 25^\circ$C representing heat sink cooling, and all remaining surfaces are treated as thermally insulated with $\nabla T \cdot \mathbf{n} = 0$.
+The bottom surface is subjected to a fully fixed mechanical constraint (ux = uy = 0) and other boundaries of the model are set as free boundaries.
 This configuration creates a realistic thermal gradient from the heat-generating chip through the multi-layer package structure to the cooled baseplate.
-The substantial differences in thermal expansion coefficients, ranging from 2.5 $\times$ 10$^{-6}$ $^\circ$C$^{-1}$ for IGBT chip to 22.4 $\times$ 10$^{-6}$ $^\circ$C$^{-1}$ for solder, generate significant thermal stresses that make this an excellent validation case for the FE-VE coupling methodology in handling complex multi-material electronic packaging with curved geometries and high thermal gradients.
+The substantial differences in thermal expansion coefficients generate significant thermal stresses that make this an excellent validation case for the FE-VE coupling methodology in handling complex multi-material electronic packaging with curved geometries and high thermal gradients.

-Here, the complex Al bonding wire components are assigned to the virtual element domain, where polygonal elements facilitate mesh generation for intricate curved geometries, while the Cu baseplate is also discretized using the virtual element domain to reduce element count and computational cost.
+Here, the complex Al bonding wire component is assigned to the virtual element domain, where polygonal elements facilitate mesh generation for intricate curved geometries, while the Cu baseplate is also discretized using the virtual element domain to reduce element count and computational cost.
 The remaining components are assigned to the finite element domain, employing four-node quadrilateral elements with careful attention to ensuring shared nodes at coupling interfaces to maintain solution continuity.
 Fig.~\ref{fig:igbt_mesh} illustrates the hybrid mesh discretization strategy, demonstrating how the approach effectively combines VEM's geometric flexibility for complex wire profiles with FEM's computational efficiency for regular substrate layers.
 The interface regions show where nodal compatibility between VEM and FEM domains is maintained, enabling seamless integration of both numerical methods in this challenging multi-material electronic packaging configuration.